 US Open: Blimp flying near golf tournament crashes

-A blimp flying near the U.S. Open golf tournament in Wisconsin crashed Thursday with the pilot ejecting before a plume of smoke went up into the air, witnesses reported.
+A blimp flying near the U.S. Open golf tournament in Wisconsin crashed Thursday, sending a plume of smoke up into the air as its pilot was rushed to a hospital.

 Videos circulating on social media showed pros who were warming up at the Erin Hills golf course pointing at the blimp as it tumbled out of the sky.